kiteretro/pcb-gbr-files/README.md

 # Circuit-Sword-PCBs
-Collection of useful PCB files for the Circuit-Sword projects
+A collection of useful PCB files for the Circuit-Sword projects

+Browse through the directories at this level to see a preview and download the files

 # License
 * These files are provided AS IS and should be used for a customer to upload to a PCB fabricator (OSHPark, DirtyPCBs, ALLPCB, etc) and SHOULD NOT be sold commercially